Glad you approved of the book - and welcome to the pedants' club.

 I found this fabulous page after searching for answers, no longer trusting my own capability or that of my electronic grammar checker.
 Thank you so much, everything is clear once again!

 Great explanation.
-Have sent it to some colleagues.
-I get very uptight about the apostrophe and I'm sure I get it wrong sometimes, but your site makes it very simple to understand and I will be recommending to everyone
+Have recommended it to some colleagues.
+I get very uptight about the apostrophe and I'm sure I get it wrong sometimes, but you make it very simple to understand and I will be recommending to everyone

 Excellent lesson on how to use these little beggars!
 Never understood them before and now all has become clear!.